 Corporate Sponsorship enables IMMA to develop and present some of the finest cultural, educational, and public programming in Ireland with the support of innovative corporate partners.
-IMMA’s sponsorship programme offers flexible engagement at various levels and examples of our most recent partnerships with Matheson, Hennessy Ireland, Goodbody, Tiger Beer and Dean Dublin can be found below.
+IMMA’s sponsorship programme offers flexible engagement at various levels and examples of our most recent partnerships with Matheson, Hennessy Ireland, Goodbody, O'Hara's Irish Craft Beer and The Dean Dublin can be found below.

 A collaboration with IMMA promises:

 Alignment with Ireland’s leading museum of contemporary and modern art, a leading creative force that inspires over 500,000 visitors each year.

 Brand endorsement – a platform for building brand awareness to IMMA’s growing audience both on and offline and creative promotional opportunities working in partnership with the museum’s communication team.